High School Student Program

 Election Day Participation Program for High School Students

-The 2000 General Assembly enacted legislation enabling the local electoral boards, with the cooperation of school authorities, to establish a program for high school students interested in voting, to foster an awareness of the elderly and disabled community, and to assist the officers of election on Election Day.
+The 2000 General Assembly enacted legislation (Va.
+Code § 24.2-604) enabling the local electoral boards, with the cooperation of school authorities, to establish a program for high school students to encourage an interest in voting, to foster an awareness of the elderly and disabled community, and to assist the officers of election on Election Day.

-Students who are not eligible to vote or who only wish to participate for a portion of the day may serve as Election Pages.
-Students must be US/VA Government students, have the approval of their parents (if under 18) and be recommended by his/her government teacher or home school advisor.
-Election Pages…
+All pages must have the approval of their parents (if under 18) and be recommended by his/her government or Spanish teacher or home school advisor.

 - Will assist Election Officers with various tasks, including setting up the polling place, directing voters, assisting elderly and disabled voters and distributing information.
-Pages may not check names, operate voting machines or tally results, but may observe.
+Pages may not process voters, operate voting equipment or tally results.

 - Are required to attend a training class.
-Classes, lasting approximately 2 hours, are held in mid-October at the Fairfax County Government Center.
+Classes, lasting approximately 2 hours, are held in mid-October at the Fairfax County Government Center or Hayfield Secondary School.

 - Are required to subscribe to the Election Page Oath administered by the Chief Election Officer.